 - CDC – Overview of Higher Risk Individuals

-- National Kidney Foundation (NKF) – COVID-19 What You Should Know
+- NKF – COVID-19 What You Should Know

 - NKF – Esté preparado: Preparación del Paciente Renal para el Coronavirus